CurtisFenner/smol-builder/docs/smol.md

 By convention, the package should reflect the source file's path and name;
 however, this is unchecked, and two source files may have the same package name.

 The `core` package is reserved for standard definitions.
-Source files should not declare themselves to be in `package core`.
+Programmers should not write source files that declare themselves to be in `package core` because they could conflict with internal or future names.

 ## Source File Syntax

 Source files must be encoded in an ASCII-compatible encoding (such as UTF-8).
+Non-ASCII bytes may appear only in comments and string literals.

 Source files are interpretted as a sequence of tokens.
-Tokens can be split by interpretting the ASCII bytes of the source file; non-ASCII bytes can appear only in comments and string literals.
+A source file can be split into tokens using simple rules on the ASCII bytes in the file.

 ### Tokens